Diagnosing Peritoneal Cancer

 CA-125 blood test.
 This test measures levels of a chemical in the blood called CA-125.
-If levels are high, peritoneal or ovarian cancer is more likely present.
+If levels are high, peritoneal or ovarian cancer may be present.
 But CA-125 can be high for other reasons.
-So this test cannot confirm a diagnosis of these cancers.
+So, this test cannot confirm a diagnosis of these cancers.

 Upper GI series.
 With this test, barium is swallowed and the esophagus, stomach, and duodenum (the first part of the small intestine) are outlined on an X-ray.

 .
 A surgeon removes tissue by opening the abdomen during a laparotomy or by inserting tools through small holes in the abdomen (laparoscopy).
 If the doctor suspects cancer, he or she may remove one or more organs.
 A pathologist studies the tissue sample under a microscope to confirm a diagnosis of cancer.

 Paracentesis.
 In cases where surgery is not possible or ascites could be due to other causes, the doctor may instead remove fluid for examination under a microscope.
 This is called paracentesis.

 Ovarian and peritoneal cancers look the same under a microscope.
 So, the pattern and location of any tumors helps indicate which type of cancer is present.

 You may have more than one type of treatment for peritoneal cancer.
 The type of treatment you have depends upon: